If you are having trouble viewing this email,

 This Week's Links We Like, Tips, Hints and Fun Stuff

 - Ransomware - Anatomy of an Attack.
-This is a good Cisco ad about social engineering:
+Good video by Cisco

 Copyright © 2014-2017 KnowBe4, Inc. All rights reserved.